Title IX: Homeless Education Program

-The Monroe County School District has created the CHIPS program to address the needs of students who are living in transition.
+The Monroe County School District has created the Children's Homeless Intervention Project for Students (CHIPS) program to address the needs of students who are living in transition.

 If, due to a loss of housing, a child or youth must live in a shelter, motel, vehicle, or campground, on the street, in abandoned buildings, or doubled-up with relatives or friends, then he/she is eligible to receive services provided under the McKinney-Vento Act.

 Under the McKinney - Vento Act, children and young people in homeless situations have the right to: